Dr. Gabriel Williams

 If you are interested in our meteorology and atmospheric physics program, feel free to visit our webpage.

 - About Research -I have broad research interests that are within the field of geophysical fluid dynamics that have applications in tropical meteorology, mesoscale meteorology, and boundary layer meteorology.
-These include: the evolution of the tropical cyclone boundary layer; secondary eyewall formation and eyewall replacement cycles in tropical cyclones; asymmetric mixing processes in geophysical vortices; the dynamics of vortex resiliency and vortex merging; and the generation of acoustic radiation from convective storms.
+These include: the evolution of the tropical cyclone boundary layer; secondary eyewall formation and eyewall replacement cycles in tropical cyclones; asymmetric mixing processes in geophysical vortices; and the dynamics of vortex resiliency and vortex merging.
 For more details, see my research page.

 If you're interested in this research or might be interested in joining me in research, contact me and I'll be glad to talk to you about my ongoing research.